makrai/notes/goddard94-sem-lex-univ.md

   others who propose _scalar_ notations for semantics, such as 'fuzzy set theory'

-### 3. Semantic Primitives Principle.
-There is a finite set of undecomposable
+### 1.1.3 Semantic Primitives Principle.
+A finite set of undecompable meanings

- meanings — semantic primitives
+* = semantic primitives
 * does not mean that all lexical universals must also be semantic primitives.
-For example, it appears that all languages have a word corresponding to 'mother'
+  * eg it appears that all languages have a word corresponding to 'mother'
 * Semantic primitives have an elementary _syntax_ whereby they combine to form 'simple propositions'
- * From their different standpoints, Katz and Fodor (1963), Postal (1966;
+* Katz and Fodor (1963), Postal (1966; cited in Bierwisch 1967:3),
-   cited in Bierwisch 1967:3), Fillmore (1971), McCawley (1968, 1970) and
+  Fillmore (1971), McCawley (1968, 1970) and Lakoff (1970, 1972)
-   Lakoff (1970, 1972) all subscribed to the existence of semantic primitives, also called elementary meaning components or atomic concepts
+  * From their different standpoints, all subscribed to the existence of semantic primitives
+* also called elementary meaning components or atomic concepts

-   > The meaning of a lexical item  it is analysable into atomic
+> The meaning of a lexical item it is analysable into atomic conceptual
-   > conceptual elements
+> elements

 * Others interested in modelling the nature of language comprehension,
   * such as
     * psychologists Miller and Johnson-Laird (1976) and
-    * artificial intelligence researchers Wilks (1976, 1977) and Schank
+    * artificial intelligence researchers Wilks (1976, 1977) and Schank (1972)
-      (1972),
   * also upheld the concept of semantic primitives (even going beyond most linguists in proposing a concrete set)
 * Since the 1970s, general enthusiasm for semantic primitives has subsided, for reasons we will consider in section 1.2
 * their most persistent advocate has been Anna Wierzbicka

-### 4. The metalanguage of semantic representation
+### 1.1.4 The metalanguage of semantic representation

 * a minimal subset of ordinary natural language (Natural Semantic Metalanguage (NSM) approach)
 * a defining metalanguage which is independent of natural language
 * three sorts of position can be identified in the literature
- 1. Furthest from the spirit of Principle (IV) are proposals which employ _obscure technical terms_ to represent posited primitives
+ 1. Furthest from the spirit of this Principle are proposals which employ _obscure technical terms_ to represent posited primitives
     * McCawley (1968) used technical symbols borrowed from symbolic logic, such as \exists and \forall